vladkinoman/just-my-notes/README.md

 Subfolders:

-- **algorithms-and-data-structures**: notes on algorithms and data structures that every serious programmer needs to know, most of the notes were wrote down during Algorithms, Part 1 course on [Coursera](https://www.coursera.org/learn/algorithms-part1).
+- **algorithms-and-data-structures**.
+Notes on algorithms and data structures that every serious programmer needs to know, most of the notes were wrote down during Algorithms, Part 1 course on [Coursera](https://www.coursera.org/learn/algorithms-part1).
-- **artificial-intelligence**: consists of notes on expert systems, neural networks, etc.
+- **artificial-intelligence**.
+Consists of notes on expert systems, neural networks, etc.
-- **computer-networks**: about a client-server interaction, the OSI model, proxy servers, etc.
+- **computer-networks**.
+About a client-server interaction, the OSI model, proxy servers, etc.
-- **data-analysis**: basic terms of the discipline.
+- **data-analysis**.
+Basic terms of the discipline.
-- **databases**: notes on SQL and No-SQL databases, and the underlying mathematics.
+- **databases**.
+Notes on SQL and No-SQL databases, and the underlying mathematics.
-- **history**: short and simple history of computer science.
+- **history**.
+Short and simple history of computer science.
-- **operating-systems**: notes on Linux and Windows operating systems.
+- **operating-systems**.
+Notes on Linux and Windows operating systems.
-- **theory-of-programming**: the science of programming, notes on programming paradigms, types in pl, simple programming language formalization, etc.
+- **theory-of-programming**.
+The science of programming, notes on programming paradigms, types in pl, simple programming language formalization, etc.

 ## donations